Certificate in Cancer Immunotherapy Module 4: Managing Immune Checkpoint Inhibitor Adverse Events

 • Identify the immune-related toxicities associated with checkpoint inhibition.

-• Classify severity of immune related side effects.
+• Classify severity of immune-related side effects.

 • Describe the kinetics of immune-related toxicities of immune checkpoint inhibition.